 Ruby shook her head.
 “I wouldn’t really say weaker.
 I mean, it comes across that way, but it’s because I just have less effect on the real world, and the real world has less effect on me.
 Including gravity and wind and stuff.
 It’s why I can jump higher and move faster–though my semblance lets me do that anyway–and I don’t get all that hurt if I’m hit while in Rose Form.
-IT also means I don’t hit very heard, and everything sounds quieter, and everything looks red… ”
+It also means I don’t hit very hard, and everything sounds quieter, and everything looks red… ”

 “Interesting.”
 There were a lot of potential combat applications with that effect, assuming Ruby was able to activate her semblance quickly enough…

 “Yeah,” Ruby agreed.
 “I wish my mom was still around to help explain some of this stuff though.”

 Wait… Weiss turned to Ruby in surprise.
 “Did she have the same semblance?” she asked quickly.
 She’d never heard of anyone other than the Schnees having a hereditary semblance.